Education & Training UK-wide

 What inspectors assess

-• Behaviour and attitudes: How children behave, their engagement in learning, their attitudes to others, and how you manage behaviour positively
+• Behaviour, attitudes and establishing routines: How children behave, their engagement in learning, and how your routines support them

-• Leadership and management: Your vision, staff development, safeguarding effectiveness, governance, and self-evaluation
+• Leadership and governance: Your vision, staff development, governance, and self-evaluation

 Essential documentation